Gualán

 Gualán is a town and municipality in the Guatemalan department of Zacapa.
 It is located in the Eastern part of the country about 165 Kilometers from Guatemala City on route CA-9.

 Population

 As of 1850, Gualán had an estimated population of 2,000.
+In 2018, it had a population of 6,430.

 Economy

-Produces: Tomato, Sugar Cane, Fish, Coffee, and as with the whole of Zacapa department, has a considerable amount of Manufacturing Industry (although Dirty Industry is present as well), mainly Regional companies providing services and products targeted towards local customs.
+Gualán produces tomato, sugar cane, fish and coffee.
+As most of the Zacapa department, it has a considerable amount of manufacturing industry (although informal industry is present as well), mainly regional companies providing services and products targeted towards local consumption.

 Holidays

 May 6 to May 8 is the celebration feast in honor of Saint Michael, the Archangel.